 - c.
 Deputy Director - d.
 Executive Director - 5.
 Once approved, the Office of the Executive Director will: - a.
 Forward the report to the Legislative Liaison for distribution to the specified Legislative committees and committee staff, agency Governor's policy analyst and for posting on leg.wa.gov. - b.
 Send the final report to the Communication Manager for posting on the WSCJTC webpage.

-Chapter 2 Policy 01 Revised: 10/01/2018 Affirmative Action and Equal Opportunity 07/01/2022 Authorizing Source: State Rule - 357-25 Affirmative Action Applies to: All Staff
+Chapter 2 Policy 01 Affirmative Action and Equal Opportunity Revised: 10/01/2018; 07/01/2022; 04/09/2025

+Authorizing Source: 357-25 WAC Affirmative Action

 Define the agency's affirmative action and equal opportunity policy.